 This calculates differences in periodic interest rates given different compounding periods.
 It displays a total of 15 interest rates given one input.

 This is most useful when taking out bank loans and you want to ensure they're not trying to pull any shenanigans by putting compounding periods less than annual into your contract.
 So if you think you're getting a loan at 10% APR, then your contract fresh off the printer ends up saying 2.5% quarterly the moment before you sign it, then you're getting ripped off, because 2.5% compounded quarterly is really 10.4% APR.
-This simple banking scam has been going on a thousand times every day since the beginning of time.
+This banking scam happens thousands of times every day.